 Contact Us Today for a Free Consultation

 If you have been injured as a result of a person who was charged with driving under the influence, you may have a claim against the establishment that over served the driver.
 Our lawyers understand liquor liability and the potential parties that could also be held responsible for your injuries.
-Please contact us online or call the number at the top of this page for a free consultation.
+Please contact us online or call us at (800) 228-9159 for a free consultation.